ooples/pine_script_docs/source/concepts/Plots.rst

 The chart is on the BTCUSD symbol, whose `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ prices are around 40000 during this period.
 Plotting values in the 40000 range makes our RSI plots in the 0-100 range indiscernible.
+The same distorted plots would occur if we placed the RSI indicator on the chart as an overlay.